Positive Encouragement for Children: Nurturing Self-Reliance

 Positive Encouragement for Children - Parents encouraging their child

-The Pitfalls of Overpraise
+The Pitfalls of Overpraise on Self Esteem

 Overpraising our children’s every achievement may seem like a loving gesture.
 But it can, unintentionally, lead to a constant need for approval.
 Here are some common pitfalls associated with overpraising:

-Dependency on External Validation.
-When children receive excessive praise for every small task, they may become dependent on external validation to feel good about themselves.
+Dependency on External Validation: When children receive excessive praise for every small task, they may become dependent on external validation to feel good about themselves.
 This can hinder their ability to develop a strong sense of self-worth that comes from within.

-Fear of Failure.
-Children accustomed to overpraise may develop a fear of failure.
+Fear of Failure: Children accustomed to overpraise may develop a fear of failure.
 This is because they worry that they won’t receive the same level of praise if they don’t succeed.
 This fear can discourage them from taking risks and trying new things.

-Unrealistic Expectations.
-Constant overpraise can create unrealistic expectations for children.
+Unrealistic Expectations: Constant overpraise can create unrealistic expectations for children.
 This makes them believe that success should come effortlessly and always met with applause.
 When they encounter challenges or failures, they may struggle to cope.

 The Importance of Positive Encouragement for Children